hamogu/doc/source/indetail/rsp.rst

 on an existing simulation directory created using marx.
 The user specifies a simulation directory and an RMF to use in calculating the pulse height spectrum.
-For example, to fold the Raymond-Smith thermal plasma spectrum simulated in Section [chap:examples] through an ACIS RMF called ``acis7b_aim_pha_rmf.fits``, we would use the syntax::
+For example, to fold the Raymond-Smith thermal plasma spectrum simulated in :ref:`sect-ex-ACISCCD` through an ACIS RMF called ``acis7b_aim_pha_rmf.fits``, we would use the syntax::

     unix% marxrsp --rmf acis7b_aim_pha_rmf.fits --marx therm/